HotpotSnowguy/yeet/README.md

 ## What Yeet Is

 Yeet launches apps.
 That's it.
+Custom entries let it double as a command palette too.

 - **Fast** — Rust + GTK4, optimized release builds
 - **Minimal** — Single binary, no daemons, no bloat